A message from your Board:

 Section 5.
 Gifts

-The Board of Directors and/or their assigned agents, may accept on behalf of the Corporation any contribution, gift, bequest or devise for the general purposes, or for any special purpose, of the Corporation.
-Any such contribution, gift, bequest or devise shall be recorded on the books and records of the Corporation indicating the intent of the grantor.
+The Board of Directors and/or their assigned agents, may accept on behalf of the Association any contribution, gift, bequest or devise for the general purposes, or for any special purpose, of the Association.
+Any such contribution, gift, bequest or devise shall be recorded on the books and records of the Association indicating the intent of the grantor.

 Article 8.
 General Provisions